Looyyd/loldraftai-monorepo/apps/machine-learning/README.md

 ### Fine-tuning for Pro Play

-The system includes a specialized fine-tuning pipeline (`train_pro.py`) for professional matches.
+The system includes a specialized fine-tuning pipeline (`train_pro.py`) for professional matches, this model is available at https://loldraftai.com/pro-draft.

 The finetune script uses the pre-trained model as base.
 A new queue_type embedding is trained for pro play, while other embeddings are frozen, the mlp layers are unfrozen.
 The model is finetune while keeping a significant portion of data from solo queue matches, to avoid catastrophic forgetting(which was observed if not using original data).